-Baumann is the principal and managing director of Green Line Strategies, LLC in Palatine, Ill., whose mission is to help associations improve their non-dues revenue in support of their missions and members.
+Baumann is the principal and managing director of Green Line Strategies, LLC in Middleton, Wis., whose mission is to help associations improve their non-dues revenue in support of their missions and members.
 He is an expert in sponsorship and advertising, newsletters and magazines, Internet strategies, executive education, and large-scale health promotion and disease prevention programs.
 In addition to more than a decade working for associations, Baumann has worked extensively in the health care and publishing fields, including 10 years as editor and managing editor of the Chicago Suburban Times Newspapers.
 Baumann was recently recognized by his alma mater, the University of Wisconsin-Madison School of Journalism & Mass Communication, which honored him with a Distinguished Service Award.